jamierumbelow/jamieonsoftware.com/_posts/2020-02-08-why-im-long-on-visa.md

 Consumers get instant access to credit, and can buy products from anywhere the card is supported.

-Merchants can accept payments from anyone, and no longer need to run back-office operations responsible for credit & payments, or handle cash.
+Merchants can accept payments from anyone, and no longer need to run back-office operations responsible for credit and payments, nor handle cash.

-Banks can offer credit at higher interest rates to consumers and collect fees from merchants to provide these credit management services (and thus reduce merchants’ exposure to credit risk).
+Banks can offer credit to consumers more easily, at higher interest rates, and collect fees from merchants to provide the aforementioned credit management services – and, in doing so, reduce merchants’ exposure to credit risk.

 For arranging this service, Visa charge merchants and banks a percentage of each transaction.
 The [underlying economics of the business](https://finance.yahoo.com/quote/V?p=V) are excellent: they have over a 50% profit margin, steady revenues, a long pedigree, and revenue still grows 10% year-on-year.